NREL/Solar-for-Industry-Process-Heat/load_shape_process.md

 ## Steps
 1. Test for seasonality in Census QPC data; use annual average where seasonality does not exist.
 * Use estimate standard errors to report high and low values for operating hours.
 2. Test for differences in IAC annual operating hours between employment size classes by industry; results reported as operating hours relative to industry mean.
 3. Calculate monthly heat load factor by industry for boilers from EPA Air Markets Program data.
 * Calculate the coefficient of variation by hour by day type.
 4. Allocate annual energy use to month using Census QPC data on avg weekly operating hours.
-5. Calculate monthly peak load using EPA data (for large facilities of relevant NAICS codes) or EPRI data.
-NAICS codes are mapped to QPC NAICS.
+5. Calculate monthly peak load using EPA data (mapped to QPC NAICS)

 # Gaps
 1. **NAICS and facility size diversity.** EPA Air Markets Program data cover only